Background pattern

 Do not touch the patch with your hands.

-Do not touch your eyes, mouth or sensitive areas.If you accidentally touch the Qutenza patch or the treated skin before applying the cleaning gel, you may feel burning or stinging sensation.
+Do not touch your eyes, mouth, or other sensitive areas.If you accidentally touch the Qutenza patch or the treated skin before the cleaning gel is applied, you may feel burning or itching.
 Call your doctor immediately.

 Do not take the Qutenza patches out of the clinic.